SOUMYASHREE2/weatherapp-CognitiveClouds/README.md

 # Countries App

-Displays information about countries and the weather for the capital city.
-Pages are statically generated.
-Search and filter through.
+Displays information about Country Flag ,Lat/Long ,Capital population and the weather for the capital city.

 ## Built with

 - nextjs (React)
 - TypeScript
 - Open Weather Api
 - Countries API

-- TailwindCSS
-- Framer Motion (animations)
+## Developed by Soumyashree G Deshpande

+The web application is built and run in the localhost.
+It is also tested with command ‘npm test --coverage’.
+Some of the Screen shots are displayed below as the interface of the Application.

 ![Countries Demo](/public/countries.gif)